 8. Financial Investment

-The willingness of the organisation to support the financial investment potentially needed for implementing a PPM software tool-set will always be a challenge, as will securing the resource to support it.
+The willingness of the organization to support the financial investment potentially needed for implementing a PPM software tool-set will always be a challenge, as will securing the resource to support it.
 This is where SaaS Project Portfolio Management Software provides advantages over on-premise solutions.
 With SaaS you can de-risk the implementation by assessing key features prior to purchase via a free trial or proof of benefit.

 9. Human Nature

 It is simply human nature, that people will blame the tools and processes to hide their own lack of knowledge and understanding.
-Ensuring your organisation is well organized and you have the framework in place to help you successfully deploy PPM is imperative.
+Ensuring your organization is well organized and you have the framework in place to help you successfully deploy PPM is imperative.
 Our PPM Master Class series provides all the information you need to achieve this.